sgelias/bacterial-16s-metabarcoding/bioinformatic-skills/README.md

-# Bacterial 16S metabarcoding pipeline
+# Bacterial 16S metabarcoding pipeline - Raw sequences processing

 ## Brief description

-This pipeline generate quality reports and perform taxonomic annotation for Bacterial 16S metabarcoding sequencing product.
+This pipeline generate quality reports, perform taxonomic annotation and generate the OTU-by-sample file from Bacterial 16S metabarcoding sequencing product.

 ## Structure

 This pipeline executes the seven steps:

-1. Generate quality reports from raw reads (Fastqc).
+1. Generate quality reports (in HTML format) from raw reads (FastQC).
-2. Trim raw reads (Trimmomatic).
+2. Trim ends of raw sequence files given a set of filters (Trimmomatic).
-3. Generate quality reports from trimmed reads (Fastqc).
+3. Generate quality reports (in HTML format) from trimmed reads (FastQC) generated at the step 2.
-4. Build a reference database using a Bacterial 16S dataset (ncbi-blast+).
+4. Build a reference database using a pre-build Bacterial 16S dataset (makeblastdb from ncbi-blast+).
-5. Convert FASTQ files as the Trimmomatic output to FASTA format (Sed editor).
+5. Convert FASTQ files from Trimmomatic output to FASTA format (Sed editor).
-6. Attribute taxonomic identities (ncbi-blast+).
+6. Attribute taxonomic identities (blastn from ncbi-blast+).
-7. Generate OTU table (L-tables) from the previous step results.
+7. Generate OTU table (L-tables) as input the results of the BLASTn (in house python script).

 ![Pipeline structure](https://github.com/sgelias/bacterial-16s-metabarcoding/blob/main/bioinformatic-skills/scripts/dag.svg)

 The above image contains all steps performed on execution of this pipeline.
-In order to connect to the above 7 steps we
+Details of each pipeline step are included at the header of each snakefile `rule`, including a brief description of the step, the software and version that execute each step, and important parameters to be changed if needed.

 ## Usage